Sancetiano/KeralaAICameraTracker/README.md

 - **Local Processing**: All location data and proximity calculations are processed **exclusively on your device**.
 Your coordinates are never uploaded to any server.
 - **No Data Harvesting**: The app does not require a user account, email, or any personal identification to function.
 - **Offline Camera Data**: The MVD AI camera location list is stored locally within the app assets.
-- **Permission Transparency**: The app requests background location access solely to provide alerts while your phone is in your pocket or the screen is off.
+- **Permission Transparency**: The app requests background location access solely to provide alerts when the app is running in the background, while your phone is in your pocket or the screen is off.

 ## Prerequisites